dweis/verold-dungeon-generator/README.md

-# CannonApp #
+# Verold Dungeon Generator #

-A plugin for Verold API to generator dungeon maps.
+A plugin for Verold API to generate dungeon maps.

 # Development #